The Elusive Samurai: Manga

 In North America, the manga is licensed for English release by Viz Media, who simultaneously publishes the chapters digitally as they are released in Japan on its Shonen Jump website.
-In October 2021, Viz Media announced that they would publish its volumes starting in Q2 of 2022.
-Shueisha also simulpublishes the series in English and Spanish for free on the Manga Plus app and website.
+In October 2021, Viz Media announced that they would publish its volumes in print, with the first one released on July 5, 2022.
+Shueisha also simulpublishes the series in English on the Manga Plus platform.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.

 Anime

-An anime television series adaptation was announced on March 20, 2023.
+An anime television series adaptation was announced in March 2023.
 It is produced by CloverWorks and directed by Yuta Yamazaki, with scripts supervised by Yoriko Tomita, and character designs handled by Yasushi Nishiya.
+Yūsuke Kawakami serves as assistant director, and Gembi and Akiyuki Tateyama composed the music.
+The series aired its first season from July 6 to September 28, 2024, on Tokyo MX and other networks.
+The opening theme song is "Plan A" (プラン A, Puran A), performed by Dish, while the ending theme song is "Kamakura Style" (鎌倉 STYLE, Kamakura Sutairu), performed by Botchi Boromaru.

+A second season was announced on October 6, 2024.

+Aniplex of America licensed the series and streamed it on Crunchyroll; an English dub premiered on August 3, 2024.
+Aniplex of America released the episodes on Blu-ray on August 26, 2025.
+Muse Communication licensed the series in Southeast Asia.

+Episodes

 Reception

+By May 2022, the manga had over 1 million copies in circulation; over 1.5 million copies in circulation by April 2023; over 2 million copies in circulation by March 2024; and over 3 million copies in circulation by July 2024.

 In June 2021, The Elusive Samurai was nominated for the seventh Next Manga Award in the Best Printed Manga category and placed sixth out of 50 nominees.
 The series ranked eighth on the Nationwide Bookstore Employees' Recommended Comics of 2022.
+Along with Frieren: Beyond Journey's End, Sūji de Asobo, and Trillion Game, The Elusive Samurai won the 69th Shogakukan Manga Award in 2024.

 Anthony Gramuglia of Comic Book Resources wrote that the series has become one of the "highlights of [Weekly] Shōnen Jump's newer titles", adding that "[it] is not only surprisingly emotional but also surprisingly intense, starting with all cylinders at full-throttle and never letting up".

+At the 9th Crunchyroll Anime Awards in 2025, Hōjō Tokiyuki was nominated for "Must Protect At All Costs" Character while the ending theme, "Kamakura Style" by Botchi Boromaru, was one of the nominees for Best Ending Sequence.